MaryamMozaffari97/Complex-CTF-challenge/README.md

 This repository is a Dockerized Django and php application containing XEE and SQLI vulnerability challenges.

-That include 3 flags.
+That includes 3 flags.

 Flag1 : /etc/passwd

-Flag2: php app login page: /etc/hosts
+Flag2:Login page to the Php app: path -> /etc/hosts

-Flag3: SQLi: php admin login page
+Flag3: After solving the SQLi challenge and entering the login page.

 Quick Start Using Docker